-Sharon Mary (Chalmers) Pollock is a prolific playwright, actor, director, literary critic, and cultural activist whose politically charged dramas have garnered both national and international acclaim.
-She was born in Fredericton, New Brunswick, on 19 April 1936, the first child of the esteemed physician and MLA Everett Chalmers and Eloise (Bob) Chalmers, a registered nurse (an uncommonly prestigious position for a woman at the time).
+Sharon Mary (Chalmers) Pollock was a prolific playwright, actor, director, literary critic, and cultural activist whose politically charged dramas garnered both national and international acclaim.
+Born in Fredericton, New Brunswick, on 19 April 1936, she died in Calgary, Alberta on 22 April 2021.
+She was the first child of the esteemed physician and provincial MLA Everett Chalmers and Eloise (Bob) Chalmers, a registered nurse (an uncommonly prestigious position for a woman at the time).
 After the birth of Sharon’s brother, John (later changed to Peter) in 1937, Eloise left her job to raise her family.
 Mounting social pressures in combination with Everett’s busy lifestyle, continual absence, and extramarital affairs steadily fed Eloise’s alcoholism and depression, culminating in her death in 1954.
 The same year, Sharon graduated from King’s Hall School for Girls in the Eastern Townships of Québec and began studying at the University of New Brunswick.
 She dropped out in 1955 when she married Ross Pollock, a forestry student, and the couple moved to Toronto.
 After enduring several years of physical and emotional abuse from Ross, Sharon left the marriage in 1964, and moved back to Fredericton with her five children.
 The tumultuous years of Sharon’s life leading up to early adulthood appear to have strongly influenced the critical perceptions of claustrophobic family relationships and societal strictures that would come to colour her creative work.

 Like Walsh, the Komagata Maru Incident (Vancouver Playhouse production: East Cultural Centre, 1976) is a historical drama that re-visions recorded history.
 Employing a satirical circus sideshow theme, the play recounts the story of the Komagata Maru, a Japanese steamer carrying 376 potential East Asian immigrants who, in 1914, were denied entry into Canada because of the blatant racial and social prejudice of government authorities.
 Inspector William Hopkinson, sent by the Canadian Immigration department to negotiate with the passengers, bears witness to the appalling and rapidly deteriorating living conditions they suffer while anchored and confined to the ship for two months, and is consequently forced to question his own ethical implication as well as that of the Canadian government.
 The play shows a retreat from the rather restricting documentary style of Walsh and an attempt to take a more humanizing, emotional approach to historical issues.